Orthosymplectic Yangians: Introduction

 \subsection{Acknowledgement}

 \

 A.T.\ is grateful to M.~Finkelberg for stimulating discussions on orthosymplectic quantum groups; to A.~Molev for a correspondence regarding~\cite{mr} (which has a partial overlap with the $N=1$ case of the present note) and a discussion of the isomorphism between $\fosp(2|2)$ and $\ssl(1|2)$ Yangians.
+We are very grateful to the referees for their useful suggestions that improved the exposition.

 The work of R.F. was partially supported in part by the INFN grant Gauge and String Theory (GAST), by the ``INdAM–GNFM Project'' codice CUP-E53C22001930001, by the FAR UNIMORE project CUP-E93C23002040005, and by the PRIN project ``2022ABPBEY'' CUP-E53D23002220006.
 A.T.\ gratefully acknowledges NSF Grants DMS-$2037602$ and DMS-$2302661$.